-Registered in Private name
+Registered in a CC

 The vegetation is well suited for small stock, game, and cattle farming, and can be regarded as a good mixture for the area, with an even spread of the following:

 Almost all the vegetation is edible and can be regarding as good fasteners.
 The official grazing capacity is 1:8 SSU and is farming accordingly.
 The overall vegetation is well managed and no signs of overgrazing.

 Climate and Rainfall:

 The prevailing climate of this area is semi-arid, with hot summers and cool to warm winters.
 The farm is situated in a summer rainfall area, with approximately 98% rainfall between October and April.
 The average rainfall is 50-100 mm per annum.

 2 Storerooms ( 1 can be used as slaughter facility)